duartejc/rogger/README.md

 Rogger
 ======

-# Elixir logger which publishes messages to RabbitMQ
+## Elixir logger which publishes messages in RabbitMQ